-The problem in modern society?—?especially at work?—?is that many situations are not actually life threatening, but nevertheless teem with things that trigger limbic responses: Overbearing bosses, territorialism, politics, fear of getting fired, and so on.
+The problem in modern society, especially at work, is that many situations are not actually life threatening, but nevertheless trigger limbic responses: Overbearing bosses, territorialism, politics, fear of getting fired, and so on.
 These stressors multiply and infect the work environment, leading to a workforce that is literally incapable of exercising higher brain functions.

-When people are in the grip of fear, anxiety or depression, or chronic stress, they are unable to make realistic assessment of situations.
+When people are in the grip of fear, anxiety, depression, or chronic stress, they are unable to make realistic assessment of situations.
 The pre-frontal cortex goes “offline.”
 Creative thinking and innovation, indeed, all higher-level brain functions, are stifled.

 That instinctive mind that can be such a powerful force for survival ends up working against us in many aspects of modern life.